Instructional Leadership (INSL)

-Study is made of types and methods of educational research, the collecting, analyzing and sharing of data with the public.
+Students study types and methods of educational research, the collecting, analyzing and sharing of data with the public.
 The student is expected to complete a research project or field study utilizing appropriate methods of educational research.

 INSL 6360.
 Learning Theory of Educational Leadership.
 3 Hours.

-Study is made of the principles of psychology as they apply to learning and teaching.
+Students study the principles of psychology as they apply to learning and teaching.
 Pertinent research is studied in an attempt to find ways to make instruction more effective.

 INSL 6368.
 Instructional Supervision.
 3 Hours.

 INSL 6372.
-Practicum In Instructnl Ldrshp.
+Practicum in Instructnl Ldrshp.
 3 Hours.